Introduction

 Commands

-Comtrya offer several commands for use.
+Comtrya offers several commands for use.
 They can be listed in the terminal by running comtrya with the help command.

 comtrya help

-The primary command of use will be the apply command, which will apply the actions of provided manifests to the system.
+The most frequently used command s the apply command, which will apply the actions of provided manifests to the system.

 Available Commands